Deadlines and Decision Schedule

 The Admissions Committee gives every application the fullest possible review and will notify applicants of their decision.
 Please note that in the interest of confidentiality, we will only deliver official decisions via your online application.

 MIT Sloan seeks students whose personal characteristics demonstrate that they will make the most of the incredible opportunities at MIT, both academic and non-academic.
 We are on a quest to find those whose presence will enhance the experience of other students.
 We seek thoughtful leaders with exceptional intellectual abilities and the drive and determination to put their stamp on the world.
-We welcome people who are independent, authentic, and fearlessly creative — true doers.
+We welcome people who are independent, authentic, and fearlessly creative— true doers.
 We want people who can redefine solutions to conventional problems, and strive to preempt unconventional dilemmas with cutting-edge ideas.
 We demand integrity and respect passion.
+Please visit the website for frequently asked questions.

-Taking the above into consideration, please submit a cover letter seeking a place in the MIT Sloan MBA Program.
-Your letter should conform to a standard business correspondence, include one or more examples that illustrate why you meet the desired criteria above, and be addressed to the Assistant Deans of Admissions Dawna Levenson (300 words or fewer, excluding address and salutation).
+Taking the above into consideration, please submit a cover letter seeking a place in the MIT Sloan MBA program.
+Your letter should conform to a standard business correspondence, include one or more examples that illustrate why you meet the desired criteria above and can be addressed to:

 Please submit a one-page resume.
 This will help us easily track your academic and career path.
 Space is limited, so it's okay if you can't fit everything.
 Just make sure to focus on your work results, not just your title or job description.
 Here are some pointers on formatting: